symfony/symfony-docs/doctrine.rst

         'price' => 19.99,
     ]);

-    // query for multiple Product objects matching the name, ordered by price
+    // look for multiple Product objects matching the name, ordered by price
     $products = $repository->findBy(
         ['name' => 'Keyboard'],
         ['price' => 'ASC']
     );

-    // find *all* Product objects
+    // look for *all* Product objects
     $products = $repository->findAll();

 You can also add *custom* methods for more complex queries!
 More on that later in